fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 Coverage.py: Determining How Much Code Is Tested • 133

-Chapter 7.
+Lab 7.
 Using pytest with Other Tools • 134

 Scrolling down, you can see the missing lines, as shown in the next screen: